noire-munich/noire-munich/README.md

 - I studied psychology, journalism and "graphic novel craft".
 - Self-taught.
 It's a bit of a lifestyle as it means exploring a lot on my own and exposing myself to the possibility of creation and its mishaps.
 I stay away of cars and do not drive.
 - I got a duck on my profile.
 Reminds me of home.
 - I'm voracious of european 20th century comic books, almost any genre of music and have a soft spot for gastronomy and arts (pre-raphaëlites! modern art!).
 For a couple of years I've been reading american early fantasy authors and a couple of sci-fi masters with great delight.
 Antiquity is my jam.
-I'm also reading old chinese, japanese and roman stuff.
+I'm also reading old chinese, japanese and roman stuff - modern translations.
 - I support the theory that Vincent Van Gogh was murdered.
 - I enjoy posting unedited photos & drawings [here](https://www.instagram.com/noire.munich/) every odd year or so.
+- Jag lär mig svenska.